Whether you're in your first job out of school or have pursued the same career for 30 years, it's never too late to change direction.

 Bonus Tip: Evolution, Not Revolution

-As you implement your career change, keep in mind that it's a process, not a one leap and done.
+As you implement your career change, keep in mind that it's a process, not one leap and done.
 Expect your goals and products to evolve.
 The demand for a particular product might become weaker, or you may not enjoy one aspect of your work as much as you thought you would.
 Be prepared to tweak where necessary — and keep on moving toward your dream.